rezansrv/Employees-List-Vue/README.md

 ##Step 1

-### Start the Server
+### Start the Server(Start up the JSON Server)
 ```
-Start up the JSON Server by typing this command into your terminal: json-server --watch db.json.
+ type this command into your terminal: json-server --watch db.json.
 This will run on "https://localhost:3000" by default.
-You can change the port it's running on by specifying a different port number when starting the server using the --port flag.
 ```
 ##Step 2
 ```